jedawson04/Applied-Machine-Learning-Homeworks/hw2/hw2-README.md

 b.
 Which label had the *lowest* recall?
 Why do you think this label had the lowest?

-*nine* - a low recall value means that the model struggled to identify nines, which makes sense since they look a lot like other numbers.
-In particular, ones, eights, and sevens.
+*nine* - a low recall value means that the model struggled to identify nines, which makes sense since they look a lot like other numbers, eights and sevens in particular.

 c.
 Which label had the *highest* recall?
 Why do you think this label had the highest?

 *one* - a high recall value means the model succeeded at identifing ones, this means that the ones stood out more than other numbers and were not confused for them less often.
-This might be because
+This may be due to the simple way the number is written, however, the high recall value  could be due to variation present in the seed, as other recalls are close as well.

 #### Question 4